What is weaning?

 Weaning is the end of breastfeeding, when your baby no longer has any breastmilk.
-Strictly speaking, weaning starts when your baby has any food other than breastmilk and ends when she no longer has any breastmilk.
+Weaning starts when your baby has any food other than breastmilk at times during the day, and weaning ends when she no longer has any breastmilk.

-You might decide to stop breastfeeding when or before your baby reaches six or twelve months.
+You might decide to stop breastfeeding when or before your baby reaches 6 or 12 months.
 For example, you might find that you start thinking about weaning when you’re getting ready to return to work.

 Your baby might even start weaning before you’re ready, but this is less common.

 When you’re stopping breastfeeding, it’s a good idea to take it slowly.
 This way your baby can get used to the change in routine and diet, and your body can get used to no longer making milk.

 If the decision to wean is yours rather than your baby’s, you might need to offer some extra comfort as you and your baby make the transition to bottle-feeding or drinking from a cup.
 Plenty of cuddles and time with you can help your baby feel secure and loved without relying on the breast.

 You can wean baby to a cup or a bottle.
 This decision depends on your baby’s age – if your baby is around 7-8 months, he could learn to drink straight from a cup.

 The age of your baby also determines whether to replace breastfeeds with infant formula or cow’s milk – babies younger than 12 months shouldn’t be offered cow’s milk, so they need to be weaned onto formula.

 When you start the weaning process, the first step is to replace the breastfeed your baby seems least keen on with expressed breastmilk, infant formula or cow’s milk, from a cup or bottle.
 Drop one breastfeed at a time, and wait a few days or a week before you drop the next one.

 Weaning for mum